 Who Monitors and Regulates Accounting Fraud?

 In the Philippines, the Securities and Exchange Commission (SEC) is in charge.
-They watch over and enforce laws against accounting fraud.
+They watch over and enforce accounting principles and laws against accounting fraud.
 The SEC works hard to find and check on fake financial reports.
 They can fine people and companies a lot and even charge them with crimes.

 Role of the SEC and Other Regulators